 However, there may be certain information you need to ask for in order to avoid discrimination during the selection process.
 For example, you should ask applicants to indicate if they have any special requirements should they be required to attend an interview or other selection process.

 You should invite disabled applicants to indicate any relevant effects of their disability and to suggest adjustments which might help them overcome any disadvantages they might expect to encounter in the recruitment process.

 If the applicant's response reveals or suggests that they are disabled, you should take reasonable steps to confirm whether or not they are disabled under the Disability Discrimination Act 1995.
 If so, you would have a legal duty to make reasonable adjustments, eg by holding the interview in an easily accessible room or allowing extra time for selection tests.
 Read Equality Commission guidance on hiring new staff.

 If a disabled applicant asks for an application form in an accessible format you should comply with the request if it is reasonable to do so.

-It is good practice to omit from application forms questions which relate to religious belief, political opinion, race or ethnicity, nationality, marital, civil partnership or family status, age and sexual orientation.
+It is good practice to omit from application forms questions which relate to religious or similar philosophical belief, political opinion, race or ethnicity, nationality, marital, civil partnership or family status, age, sex or gender reassignment and sexual orientation.
 Questions about job applicants' health or medical history should not be included in the application form.
 You may, however, seek and consider such information in appropriate circumstances.

 You should ensure that individuals who are called on to serve as interview panel members have received appropriate equal opportunities training.
 When interviewing people for a job there are certain questions you should not ask, such as whether a candidate is married, is a partner in a same-sex civil partnership or plans to have children.